-Compulsive exercising or preoccupation with appearance are common symptoms.
+Compulsive exercising or preoccupation with appearance are also common symptoms.
 It’s not unusual for someone with bulimia to spend a lot of time thinking about food and how to control it.
-This may be accompanied by feelings of embarrassment and shame.
-It’s hard to measure the emotional cost.
+In fact, people with bulimia may become quite focused on eating to the exclusion of other activities that they used to enjoy.

 Pregnant women who continue to engage in bingeing and purging behaviors face additional complications for themselves and their babies.
 These include:

-- maternal high blood pressure
+high blood pressure

-- higher risk of C-section
+- higher risk of cesarean delivery

-- low birth weight babies
+birth weight babies

 - birth defects